 Whey Caramel

 FAQ: Whey Caramel

 You can, but the sugar helps with both sweetness and thickening.
 Reducing the sugar will result in a thinner caramel or require longer cooking time.
+I have already reduced the sugar from the original recipe by half.

 The tang comes from lactic acid naturally present in whey.

-The flavor softens slightly once the cream is added and the caramel cools.
+Whey Caramel